strapi/strapi/docs/3.0.0-beta.x/plugins/email.md

 }
 ```

-It's due to your IP connection.
-By default, Strapi use the [`sendmail`](https://github.com/guileen/node-sendmail) node module.
+This error is due to your IP connection.
+By default, Strapi uses the [`sendmail`](https://github.com/guileen/node-sendmail) package.

-This package send email from your machine.
-And depending of your internet connection, the connection to the SMTP server could fail.
+This package sends an email from the server it runs on.
+Depending on the network you are on, the connection to the SMTP server could fail.

 Here is the `sendmail` error.